Investment casting process steps

 Fundamentally there are two main methods for de-waxing, flash fire or autoclave (steam).
 Steam autoclaves are the preferred choice due to its uniform heating which would reduce the stress on the material.

-The mould is heated (90oC–175oC) and held in an inverted position for few hours (about 4 – 12 hours) to allow the wax to melt and run out.
+The mould is heated (90oC–175oC) and held in an inverted position for a few hours (about 4 – 12 hours) to allow the wax to melt and run out.
 Pattern wax is usually recovered and recycled.
-Then it’s heated and maintained at an elevated temperature (650oC–1095oC) for few hours (3-6 hours), to drive off the water of crystallization and burn off any residual wax.
+Then it’s heated and maintained at an elevated temperature (650oC–1095oC) for a few hours (3-6 hours), to drive off the water of crystallization and burn off any residual wax.
 The duration and the temperatures depend on the metal cast material.

 Most shell failures occur during the dewaxing stage as the waxes used have a greater thermal expansion coefficient than the refractory material.
 Hence wax expands more than the investment material and introduces a possible stress fracture on the mould.
 To reduce this effect the wax can be heated rapidly so the outer wax melts quicker and allow the remaining wax to expand without stressing the mould.
 Autoclaves shown in figure 8 are also used to heat reduce this effect as the heating cycles can be more uniform and controlled more accurately.